ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 Here is a biosketch of the team that we would like to put together for this project.
 You are welcome to join even if you don't fit into one of these categories.
 Willingness to Learn & Fail are the most important prerequisites.
 * The ICESat-2 enthusiast
-* The Machine Learning enthusiast
+* The Machine Learning nerd
-* The Ocean enthusiast
+* The Ocean lover
+* The Python guru

 ## Data & Methodology